thuml/Timer-XL/README.md

 ### Multivariate Next Token Prediction

-We generalize next token prediction for multivariate time series. **Each prediction is made based on tokens of the previous time from multiple variables**:
+We generalize next-token prediction for multivariate time series. **Each prediction is made based on tokens of the previous time from multiple variables**:

 <p align="center">
 <img src="./figures/mntp.png" alt="" align=center />